-- Accompanying them to doctor's appointments
+- accompanying them to medical appointments

-- Helping with household tasks, such as cleaning, childcare, and preparing meals
+- helping with household tasks, such as cleaning, childcare, and preparing meals

-- Encouraging hobbies and leisure activities
+- encouraging hobbies and leisure activities

-- Offering emotional support and companionship
+- offering emotional support and companionship

-Caregivers should also make sure that their own physical and emotional needs are met when caring for a loved one with MS.
+Caregivers should also take steps to meet their own physical and emotional needs when caring for a loved one with MS.